CONTINUING OUR NEW SERIES: COVID-19 AND THE PALLIATIVE CARE RESPONSE…

 Links and resources

-- ‘Roles and responses of palliative care during the Covid-19 pandemic and beyond’ – video presentation by Prof Irene Higginson at the 11th EAPC World Research Congress Online 2020.
+- ‘Roles and responses of palliative care during the Covid-19 pandemic and beyond’ – video presentation by Prof Irene Higginson available on the EAPC YouTube playlist for the 11th EAPC World Research Congress Online 2020.

 Read more posts on the EAPC blog about Covid-19 and palliative care.
-We’ve got a great line-up of Guest Writers who will be joining us in the next few weeks.
+Our next guest writer in the series is Dr Ebun Abarshi who will be sharing her experiences of working in a hospice during the Covid-19 pandemic.